zainab2424/SOFE3980U-Lab3-Part2/README.md

 # Lab 3 Part 2: Continuous Integration and Continuous Delivery (Jenkins)
 ## Objective
-1. Get Familiar with Jenkins..
+1. Get Familiar with Jenkins.
 2. Understand the pipeline syntax used by Jenkins.
 3. Configure a continuous integration pipeline for a Jenkins job.
 4. Configure a continuous deployment pipeline for a Jenkins job.